rstinejr/RepeatRand/README.md

 This tiny project replicates that behavior.

+# Building and Running

+I created this project on 64-bit Windows 10, using VisualStudio 2017.
+You can download the free, community version VisualStudio from https://dot.net.

+The code lauches a few threads.
+Each thread gets a value from ```rand()```.
+If two threads generate the same value, then the code throws an exception.

 # Why Does This Happen?

-The rand() method uses the value of the last pseudo random number to produce the next one.
+The ```rand()``` method uses the value of the last pseudo random number to produce the next one.
 Perhaps this context is unique to each thread.